The Niagara: 2007 closure and subsequent restoration plans

-2016 sale

 In March 2016, the New York State-run USA Niagara Development Corporation agreed to purchase the property from its current owner, Harry Stinson of JSK International Corp.
 USA Niagara Development Corp. plans on issuing a new request for proposals to complete renovations of the building.

 The purchase price was described as "up to $4.4 million," with funding for the acquisition, inspections, insurance and property holding services, up to $5 million, will be provided through Gov. Andrew Cuomo's state-financed "Buffalo Billion" development initiative.

-2019 restoration plans

 It was announced in December 2019 that the hotel would be restored by Syracuse developer Ed Riley, who previously restored the historic Hotel Syracuse as the Marriott Syracuse Downtown.
 The restoration was to cost $42 million, and was set to receive $10.6 million in state and federal historic preservation tax credits.
 The hotel was to reopen in 2021 as part of the Tribute Portfolio division of Marriott Hotels & Resorts.
 It was to have 160 rooms, three restaurants, banquet facilities, and a rooftop lounge.
-The restoration was stalled by the economic impact of the COVID-19 pandemic, when the owners found themselves unable to secure loans for the restoration, and the local tax incentive expired.
+The restoration was stalled by the economic impact of the COVID-19 pandemic, and the NCIDA withdrew its tax incentive package in 2021, when the owners found themselves unable to secure loans for the restoration.

+In June 2024, Riley's Brine Wells Development LLC resubmitted its plans to restore the structure, at a cost of $50 million.